-ArcGIS StreetMap Premium Custom Roads allows organizations to combine roads they manage with ArcGIS StreetMap Premium streets based on HERE data for a single, continuous, routable transportation network.
+ArcGIS StreetMap Premium Custom Roads allows organizations to combine roads they manage with ArcGIS StreetMap Premium streets based on commercial data for a single, continuous, routable transportation network.
 StreetMap Premium Custom Roads is a separate product (in file geodatabase format).
-The StreetMap Premium Custom Roads file geodatabase is projected using the WGS 1984 Web Mercator (Auxiliary Sphere) coordinate system.
+The StreetMap Premium Custom Roads file geodatabase is projected using the WGS84 Web Mercator (Auxiliary Sphere) coordinate system.
 Fast-drawing cartographic maps are also included in an ArcGIS Pro project (.aprx file), as well as StreetMap Premium locators for geocoding.

-The StreetMap Premium Custom Roads dataset is provided on a USB drive in read-only format.
-After you copy the data to a local drive, ensure that the dataset (.gdb and .aprx) is set to a nonrestricted or non-read-only setting before beginning editing.
+The StreetMap Premium Custom Roads dataset is provided in read-only format.
+After you copy the data to a local drive, ensure that the dataset (.gdb and .aprx) is set to a nonrestricted or non-read-only setting before you begin editing.

-The StreetMap Premium Custom Roads file geodatabase mapping layers will be deprecated starting the fourth quarter of 2022.
+The StreetMap Premium Custom Roads file geodatabase (.gdb) mapping layers are deprecated starting the fourth quarter of 2022.